-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

-Rehabilitation from drug addiction is a process that can be challenging and in a lot ofways intimidating.
-This is why some women seeking help with addiction feel more comfortable in treatment programs designed specifically for women.
-Women who are addicted to drugs or alcohol oftenhave personal issues that are very different than that of males.
-In a drug rehabilitation program where all the clients are women, the recovering addict will feel more relaxed and will be able to work through her personal issues that led to her substance abuse and addiction problems.
+Rehabilitation from drug addiction is a process that can be difficult and in a lot ofways intimidating.
+This is why some women seeking help with addiction feel more comfortable in treatment centers created specifically for women.
+Women who are addicted to drugs or alcohol oftenhave personal issues that are very different than their male counter parts.
+In a drug or alcohol treatment program where all the clients are women, the recovering addict will feel more relaxed and will be able to work through her personal issues that led to her drug abuse and addiction problems.
 Statistics show that up to seventy percent of women with addiction problems report having some type of sexual or physical abuse in their past.
-These delicate issues are easier to work through in the company of other women without fear of judgment or ridicule.
+These delicate issues are easier to address in the company of other women without fear of judgment or retaliation.

-Drug and alcohol rehab centers created exclusively for men are rising up across the nation.
-While rehab facilities that work with both men and women continue to be the standard for drug rehabilitation, many rehab facilities are providing programs designed to help a particular target group.
-These facilities are able to focus on what their client's personal needs are in a way that standard programs are not.
-While these specialized types of rehabilitation programs may not be necessary for all recovering addicts, many men are selecting men-only addiction rehab facilities.
-This treatment option is ideal for those who feel more comfortable with those of the same sex when sharing private and often difficult issues from the past.
-Recovering from addiction is a difficult process for every addict and finding comfort among one's peer group is a great way of getting the support needed to make the process that much more bearable and successful.
+Drug rehabilitation programs made specifically for men are emerging across the country.
+While rehab programs that treat both men and women continue to be the standard for drug rehabilitation, many rehab facilities are creating programs designed to help a particular target group.
+These facilities are able to focus on what their client's individual needs are in a way that standard programs are not.
+While these specialized types of treatment programs are not needed for all recovering addicts, many men are deciding on men-only addiction rehabilitation centers.
+This rehabilitation option is excellent for those who feel more comfortable with those of the same sex when discussing private and often difficult memories from the past.
+Recovering from addiction is a challenging process for every addict and finding comfort among one's peer group is a great way of getting the support needed to make the process that much more bearable and successful.

-DUI/DWI offenders are typically required to enroll in a certain number of hours either in counseling, meetings or a drug or alcohol rehabilitation program.
+DUI/DWI offenders are often required to participate in a certain number of hours either in counseling, meetings or a substance abuse rehabilitation program.
 Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
 Offenders who are considered to be low to moderate DUI/DWI offenders will typically be required to participate in some form of group counseling or therapy.
-These meetings are often held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or alcohol rehabilitation program.
+These group meetings are usually held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or substance abuse treatment program.

-Self payment drug and alcohol rehab facilities are an outstanding alternative to other types of rehabilitation facilities i.e. private medical insurance and state funded programs.
-Individuals who are able to attend self payment programs pay for their entire rehabilitation process out of pocket.
+Self payment drug and alcohol rehab programs are a great alternative to other types of rehabilitation programs i.e. private medical insurance and state funded programs.
+Individuals who are capable of attending self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug treatment program.
-To learn more about self payment at a specific program, make contact with a substance abuse rehab center and ask about their payment options.
-It is beneficial to contact a number of facilities so that you have a comparison of your choices regarding rehab options and payment methods.
+It just means that self payment is their primary method of covering the cost of their substance abuse rehabilitation program.
+In order to learn more about self payment at a specific program, make contact with a drug or alcohol rehab center and inquire as to their payment options.
+It is a good idea to contact a number of facilities so that you have a comparison of your choices with regards to treatment options and payment options.

-When someone is addicted to drugs or alcohol and is looking for help, there are many effective drug rehabilitation facilities accept private health insurance.
-Whereas some outpatient and short term rehab facilities accept private health insurance, far more beneficial drug or alcohol treatment centers which provide an inpatient or residential stay for at least 90 days are also an available option.
-These programs which accept private health insurance can vary in terms of treatment curriculum, but those people who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug or alcohol treatment facility.
-For additional information, consult with a treatment professional at a drug treatment program in your area to see which programs your private health insurance will cover.
+If an individual is abusing drugs or alcohol and is seeking help, there are many effective drug or alcohol rehab programs accept private health insurance.
+Whereas some outpatient and short term rehab facilities accept private health insurance, far more beneficial drug rehab facilities which require an inpatient or residential stay for at least 90 days are also an available option.
+These treatment programs which accept private health insurance can differ in terms of treatment curriculum, but those people who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug treatment facility.
+For additional information, speak with with a treatment professional at a substance abuse rehabilitation center in your area to see which programs your private health insurance will cover.